EA reports strong June quarter with revenue up 21% to $1.46 billion

 “This was an extraordinary quarter, and we’re deeply proud of everything our teams at Electronic Arts are doing for our players and communities,” said CEO Andrew Wilson in a statement.
 “We launched new games, deeply engaged players in our live services, and welcomed tens of millions of new players to our network.
 It was an unprecedented first quarter of growth in our business, and we will continue building on that strength with more innovative experiences, more groundbreaking content, and more ways to connect with friends and play great games throughout the year.”

-In the previous fourth fiscal quarter ended March 31, EA generated $1.39 billion in revenues for Q4.
+In the previous fourth fiscal quarter ended March 31, EA generated $1.39 billion in revenues.
 EA has begun broadening its distribution, releasing nearly 30 games on Valve’s Steam digital distribution network.
 The games were previously only available on EA’s proprietary Origin service.

 During the quarter, EA also shifted its esports strategy to all-digital events, driven by the pandemic to avoid physical events with big crowds.